Courses

 All courses are approved for Category 1 CME Credits

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Maine Medical Education Trust and Critical Care Training Associates.
-The Maine Medical Education Trust is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Hanley Center for Health Leadership and Development and Critical Care Training Associates.
+The Hanley Center for Health Leadership and Development is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.

-The Maine Medical Education Trust designates most of these live activities for a maximum of 4.0 AMA PRA Category 1 Credits.
+The Hanley Center for Health Leadership and Development designates most of these live activities for a maximum of 4.0 AMA PRA Category 1 Credits.
 Some can be extended to up to 7 hours.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Overview and anatomy